Frank O'Farrell

 Francis O'Farrell (9 October 1927 – 6 March 2022) was an Irish football player and manager.
 He played as a wing half for Cork United, West Ham United and Preston North End.
 He made over 300 appearances in the Football League before joining Weymouth as player-manager.
 He went on to manage Torquay United (three stints), Leicester City, Manchester United, Cardiff City, Iran and Al-Shaab.
 He played for the Republic of Ireland national team, making nine appearances between 1952 and 1959.

 Early life

 Born in Lower Dublin Hill in Blackpool, a suburb of Cork, O'Farrell lived on Friars Road, in the Turners Cross area of the city.
 His grand-uncle was renowned road bowling player John "Buck" McGrath.
-He was raised a Catholic and attended Christ the King.
+He was raised a Catholic and attended Scoil Chríost Rí.
 He played Gaelic football and captained the school team to its first trophy win in 1941.
 He also played the association code for local teams Nicholas Rovers, Clapton Celtic and at Western Rovers alongside the brother of Noel Cantwell, with whom he would later reunite as a teammate at West Ham United.
 At the age of 16, he started working on the railways and wanted to be a train driver, like his father.
 He worked as a fireman on the Dublin–Cork railway line.